 As discussed in the previous chapter, oftentimes for us to be interested in stories, we must be able to find meaning in them.
 This can happen in a variety of ways, and considering how diverse and varied readership is of any piece of fiction or nonfiction, much of the extracted meaning of a story is dependent on the individual reader.
 That is not to say the journalist doesn’t have a role in the “shape” of the meaning.
 On the contrary, everything the journalist includes in the story will be for some purpose, and that purpose, though it may shift at different points in the creation process or even the story itself, that initial purpose or meaning is what provides the foundation of meaning for the entire story.
 This is often referred to as the “theme” and/or “message.”

 The difference between the two, theme and message, is an important one, however.
 Theme refers to general ideas about the human experience: love, jealousy, greed, beauty, vulnerability, etc. The message is what a writer wants to say about a particular theme through the vehicle of the story.
 In fiction, there are few rules in terms of theme and message and the author’s purpose and manner of conveying that purpose.

 In narrative journalism, as has been discussed at length in Chapter 1: Ethics, we have more to consider than simply what we, the journalist, want to say and the meaning we want to impart.
-That being the case, I use the following two terms to discuss theme and message as they apply to narrative journalism: and .
+That being the case, I use the following two terms to discuss theme and message as they apply to narrative journalism: angle and scope.